Ohio State vs. Michigan NCAA Football Odds, Plays and Insights | November 27, 2021

 Michigan Stats and Trends

+- Michigan has nine wins against the spread in 11 games this season.

+- Michigan's games this year have hit the over on five of 11 set point totals (45.5%).

-- When Michigan scores more than 19 points, it is 9-2 against the spread and 10-1 overall.
+- Michigan is 9-2 against the spread and 10-1 overall when the team scores more than 19.0 points.

-- In games that Michigan totals over 355.7 yards, the team is 9-1 against the spread and 9-1 overall.
+- Michigan is 9-1 against the spread and 9-1 overall when the team piles up over 355.7 yards.

-- This season the Wolverines have eight turnovers, 10 fewer than the Buckeyes have takeaways (18).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.